waigani/GoOracle/README.md

 }
 ```

 You can also make project specific settings.
-First save your current workspace as a project `Project > Sava as project ...`, then edit your project `Project > Edit Project`.
+First save your current workspace as a project `Project > Save as project ...`, then edit your project `Project > Edit Project`.
 Below is an example which sets up GoOracle to be used on the [github.com/juju/juju](github.com/juju/juju) codebase:

 ```javascript
 {